warpedfractal/full-stack-waddlin/7_Intermed8 CSS/notes_7.md

 - Ignore normal document flow (like floating balloons)
 - Need top/bottom/left/right to position explicitly
 - Default to top-left corner if positioning undefined *Return to flow: Switch to position: static or relative.*
+- **Any and every positioning style is treated against the parent.**